bijij/Wavelink/docs/wavelink.rst

     :members:

-WavelinkMixin
+WavelinkCogMoxin
 -----------------------

 .. warning::
-    Listeners must be used with a `wavelink.WavelinkMixin.listener()` decorator to work.
+    Listeners must be used with a `wavelink.WavelinkCogMoxin.listener()` decorator to work.

 .. warning::
     Listeners must be coroutines.

-.. autoclass:: wavelink.meta.WavelinkMixin
+.. autoclass:: wavelink.meta.WavelinkCogMoxin
     :members: